SecretFox/PhotoMode/README.md

 ### Camera Modes
 All camera modes have slightly different controls
 Freefly camera - Default camera, you can return to your character anytime by pressing V
+Lock camera - Focuses camera on target and keeps it centered on screen no matter what
 Follow Camera - Places camera right behind targets shoulder and sticks there
 Orbit Camera - Circles an area or player
 Vanity Camera - Close up camera that rotates around the target